 E-wallets have only recently appeared if we think about the history of the betting industry.
 Furthermore, lots of bookmakers haven’t allowed business to be run using E-wallets in the beginning, with their numbers growing steadily year after year.
 Even in the present, there are lots of brokers who don’t accept lesser-known E-wallet providers, but nearly all accept the big ones.

 The most famous e-payment solution is, without a doubt, Paypal – now widely accepted among merchants from all parts of the world.
-You can’t call yourself a serious broker in the betting industry if your website or betting app doesn’t allow its users to deposit or withdraw money using their Paypal account.
+You can’t call yourself a serious bookie in the betting industry if your website or betting app doesn’t allow its users to deposit or withdraw money using their Paypal account.
 Of course, the solution is now widely-used, but is it perfect?

 Why Use PayPal: Pros And Cons